Curve counting and S-duality: Proof of the main theorem

 in $\cA(b_0)$ shows that $\cok(s)$ is also $\nu_{b_0,w_0}$-semistable.
-Therefore it is also slope semistable: any quotient sheaf $\cok(s) \twoheadrightarrow F'$ is torsion, so lies in $\mathcal{A}(b_0)$ and satisfies
+Therefore, it is also slope semistable: any quotient sheaf $\cok(s) \twoheadrightarrow F'$ is torsion, so lies in $\mathcal{A}(b_0)$ and satisfies

-As we just proved in Theorem \ref{Theorem. part 1}, this implies that $\cok(s)$ is actually slope stable. \end{proof} \begin{proof}[Proof of Theorem \ref{theorem.1}] By Theorem \ref{Theorem. part 1} and Proposition \ref{prop.converse} we have now proved that any slope or Gieseker semistable sheaf $F$ of Chern character $\vi_n$ is slope (and so Gieseker) stable, and we have established a bijection
+As we just proved in Theorem~\ref{Theorem. part 1}, this implies that $\cok(s)$ is actually slope stable. \end{proof} \begin{proof}[Proof of Theorem~\ref{theorem.1}] By Theorem~\ref{Theorem. part 1} and Proposition~\ref{prop.converse} we have now proved that any slope or Gieseker semistable sheaf $F$ of Chern character $\vi_n$ is slope (and so Gieseker) stable, and we have established a bijection

 Next we make the arrow into a morphism.
-By \cite[Theorem 4.11]{Le Potier} $\js_n(\vi)\times X$ carries a universal Joyce-Song pair.
+By \cite[Theorem 4.11]{Le Potier} the product $\js_n(\vi)\times X$ carries a universal Joyce--Song pair.
 Tensoring with (the pull back of) a Poincar\'e sheaf on $X \times \Pic\_0(X)$ gives a universal complex on $\js_n(\vi)\times\Pic\_0(X)\times X$.
 Its cokernel is a flat family of sheaves over $\js_n(\vi)\times\Pic\_0(X)$ whose closed fibres are slope and Gieseker stable sheaves of Chern character $\vi_n$.
 It is therefore classified by a map to the moduli space $M_{X,H}(\vi_n)$, which gives \eqref{morph}.

 We are left with finding the inverse morphism.
 Start with $F\in M_{X,H}(\vi_n)$.
-By Theorem \ref{Theorem. part 1} we find a unique $L\in\Pic\_0(X)$ with non-zero $\Ext^1(F,L(-n))\cong\C$ defining an extension $I\in I_m(X,\beta)\times\Pic\_0(X)$,
+By Theorem~\ref{Theorem. part 1} we find a unique $L\in\Pic\_0(X)$ with non-zero $\Ext^1(F,L(-n))\cong\C$ defining an extension $I\in I_m(X,\beta)\times\Pic\_0(X)$,

-As noted in the proof of Proposition \ref{prop.converse}, $I$ and $L(-n)[1]$ are $\nu_{b_0,w_0}$-stable of the same phase, so $\Ext^1(I,L(-n))=0$.
-Therefore applying $\Ext(\ \cdot\ ,L(-n))$ to \eqref{extn} gives
+As noted in the proof of Proposition~\ref{prop.converse}, $I$ and $L(-n)[1]$ are $\nu_{b_0,w_0}$-stable of the same phase, so $\Ext^1(I,L(-n))=0$.
+Therefore, applying $\Ext(\ \cdot\ ,L(-n))$ to \eqref{extn} gives

-We would like to do this in families, as $(F,L)$ move over $M_{X,H}(\vi_n)\times\Pic\_0(X)$.
-But $\Ext^1(F,L(-n))$ is the non-zero Ext group of lowest degree by \eqref{extgroups}, so basechange issues means it does not show up in the relative $\ext$s of the family version.
-Instead we use its Serre dual
+We would like to do this in families, as the pairs $(F,L)$ move over $M_{X,H}(\vi_n)\times\Pic\_0(X)$.
+But $\Ext^1(F,L(-n))$ is the non-zero Ext group of lowest degree by \eqref{extgroups}, so basechange issues mean it does not show up in the relative $\ext$s of the family version.
+Instead, we use its Serre dual